 Trello and Monday.com cover the project planning piece well.

 Slack is increasingly popular for those wanting business-grade instant messaging.

 Asana and Wrike specialise in document collaboration.

-And building on its social platform, even Facebook has dipped its toe in the water with Workplace.
+And building on its social platform, even Facebook has dipped its toe in the water with the Workplace.